Robert Mulligan | Subjects

 Same Time, Next Year, The Man in the Moon)

-- Black servants (The Defender, To Kill a Mockingbird, Clara's Heart)
+- Black servants (The Defender, The Member of the Wedding, To Kill a Mockingbird, Clara's Heart)

 related (black janitor at union hall: Love With the Proper Stranger)